hapi-server/data-specification/README.md

 When making a request to the server, the time range (`time.min` and `time.max`) values must each be valid time strings according to the ISO 8601 standard.
 Only two flavors of ISO 8601 time strings are allowed, namely those formatted at year-month-day (yyyy-mm-ddThh\:mm\:ss.sss) or day-of-year (yyyy-dddThh\:mm\:ss.sss).
 Servers should be able to handle either of these time string formats, but do not need to handle some of the more esoteric ISO 8601 formats, such as year + week-of-year.
 Any date or time elements missing from the string are assumed to take on their smallest possible value.
 For example, the string `2017-01-10T12` is the same as `2017-01-10T12:00:00.000.` Servers should be able to parse and properly interpret these types of truncated time strings.

 Time values in the outgoing data stream must be ISO 8601 strings.
 A server may use either the yyyy-mm-ddThh:mm:ss or the yyyy-dddThh:mm:ss form, but should use just one format within any given dataset.
 Emitting truncated time strings is allowed, and again missing date or time elments are assumed to have the lowest value.
 Therefore, clients must be able to transparently handle truncated ISO strings of both flavors.
-For ```binary``` and ```csv``` data, a truncated time string is indicated by setting the ```length``` attribute for the time parameter.
+For `binary` and `csv` data, a truncated time string is indicated by setting the `length` attribute for the time parameter.

-The data returned from a request should strictly fall within the limits of ```time.min``` and ```time.max```, i.e., servers should not pad the data with extra records outside the requested time range.
-Furthermore, note that the ```time.min``` value is inclusive (data at or beyond this time can be included), while ```time.max``` is exclusive (data at or beyond this time shall not be included in the response).
+The data returned from a request should strictly fall within the limits of `time.min` and `time.max`, i.e., servers should not pad the data with extra records outside the requested time range.
+Furthermore, note that the `time.min` value is inclusive (data at or beyond this time can be included), while `time.max` is exclusive (data at or beyond this time shall not be included in the response).

 The primary time column is not allowed to contain any fill values.
 Each record must be identified with a valid time value.
-If other columns contain parameters of type ```isotime``` (i.e., time columns that are not the primary time column), there may be fill values in these columns.
-Note that the ```fill``` definition is required for all types, including ```isotime``` parameters.
-If an ```isotimeAs with all the other data types, there is no default fill value, but the fill value should be a time that is clearly impossible to reach.
-Also, the length of the time fill string should be the same as the length of the time variables.
+If other columns contain parameters of type `isotime` (i.e., time columns that are not the primary time column), there may be fill values in these columns.
+Note that the `fill` definition is required for all types, including `isotime` parameters.
+The fill value for a (non-primary) `isotime` parameter does not have to be a valid time string - it can be any string, but it must be the same length string as the time variable.

 Servers should strictly obey the time bounds requested by clients.
-No data values outside the requested time range should be returned.
+No data values outside the requested time range should be returned, where the `time.min` is an inclusive start time and `time.max` is an exclusive end time.

 Note that the ISO 8601 time format allows arbitrary precision on the time values.
 HAPI servers should therefore also accept time values with high precision.
 As a practical limit, servers should at least handle time values down to the nanosecond or picosecond level.